Drug Evaluation Committee 2013-02 Agenda for the Summary of Clinical Trial Review Committee Meetings

 As the name of the sponsor was not listed on the agenda, we checked with the Clinical Trial Review Committee Secretariat, and they replied that there was no problem because the sponsor's name could be identified if the investigational component symbols were listed.

-February 5, 2009, Ministry of Health, Labour and Welfare, Pharmaceutical and Food Safety Bureau, Review and Administration Division, "Q&A on Periodic Reporting of Adverse Effects of Clinical Trials and Preparation of Summary of Clinical Trial Review Committee Meeting Records," and GCP Article 28, Paragraph 2, Guidance 6, states that the agenda should include the name of the sponsor, phase of development, and target disease (in the case of Phase III trials), as well as the symbol of the trial component, the name of the sponsor, and the name of the investigational organization.
+In the "Q&A on Periodic Reporting of Adverse Reactions to Clinical Trials and Preparation of Summary Records of Clinical Trial Review Committee Meetings," a February 5, 2009, Ministry of Health, Labor and Welfare, Pharmaceutical and Food Safety Bureau, Review and Management Division, and in Article 28, Paragraph 2, Guidance 6 of the GCP, it is required to include the name of the sponsor, phase of development, and target disease (in the case of Phase III trials) in the agenda.
 The agenda should include the symbol of the component, the name of the sponsor, the phase of development, and the target disease (in the case of a Phase III study).
 Is there any problem if the sponsor's name is not stated as above?